SciNet Consortium: General Purpose Cluster

 The General Purpose Cluster consists of 3,780 IBM System x iDataPlex dx360 M3 nodes, each with 2 quad-core Intel Nehalem (Xeon 5540) processor running at 2.53 GHz, totaling 30,240 cores in 45 racks.
 (An iDataPlex rack cabinet provides 84 rack units of space.)
 All nodes are connected with Gigabit Ethernet, and DDR InfiniBand is used additionally in 864 nodes to provide high-speed and low-latency communication for message passing applications.
 The computer will use the same amount of energy which could be used to power four thousand homes, and is water-cooled.
 To utilize the cold Canadian climate, the system is notified when external air goes below a certain temperature, at which time the chiller switches over to use the "free-air" cooling available.
 SciNet, IBM Corp and Compute Canada collaborated on the supercomputer venture.
 The new computer system at U of T's SciNet is the largest Intel processor based IBM installation globally.

-Data center
+Data centre

 The computer room itself is 3000 sqft on a raised floor.
 It has a 735-ton chiller and cooling towers for “free-air” cooling.
-A significant research area that will be addressed using the SciNet machines is that of climate change and global warming, which is why creating one of the greenest datacenters in the world was of key importance in this project.
-A traditional datacenter generally uses 33% of the energy going into its centre for cooling and other non-computing power consumption; however, SciNet and IBM have successfully created a centre that uses less than 20% towards these areas.
+A significant research area that will be addressed using the SciNet machines is that of climate change and global warming, which is why creating one of the greenest data centres in the world was of key importance in this project.
+A traditional data centre generally uses 33% of the energy going into its centre for cooling and other non-computing power consumption; however, SciNet and IBM have successfully created a centre that uses less than 20% towards these areas.